-For the years ended December 31, 2023, 2022, and 2021 cash flows used in investing activities were \$(6,231), (\$20,889), and (\$63,470) respectively.
-The investing activities for the year ended December 31, 2023 primarily consisted of \$6,518 invested in capital expenditures to support the VF Fresh, Canadian Cannabis, and U.S. Cannabis operations, partially offset by the repayment of the promissory note by Altum.
-The investing activities for the year ended December 31, 2022 primarily consisted of \$14,292 in capital expenditures for Pure Sunfarms' conversion of its Delta 2 facility and the addition of hang drying rooms at its Delta 3 facility, and \$4,693 invested in an additional 85% ownership in Leli.
-The investing activities for the year ended December 31, 2021 consisted primarily of \$40,685 in net acquisition costs for Balanced Health and Rose LifeScience, \$21,656 in purchases primarily for Pure Sunfarms' conversion of its Delta 2 facility and maintenance of VF Fresh property, plant and equipment and \$1,109 in minority investments in Altum.
+For the years ended December 31, 2024, 2023, and 2022 cash flows used in investing activities were \$10,241, \$6,231, and \$20,889, respectively.
+The investing activities for the year ended December 31, 2024 consisted primarily of \$6,061 in capital expenditures for Leli and \$4,022 in capital expenditures to support the VF Fresh, Canadian Cannabis, and U.S. Cannabis operations.
+The investing activities for the year ended December 31, 2023 primarily consisted of \$6,518 invested in capital expenditures to support the VF Fresh, Canadian Cannabis, and U.S. Cannabis operations, partially offset by the collection of a promissory note.

+The investing activities for the year ended December 31, 2022 primarily consisted of \$14,292 in capital expenditures for Pure Sunfarms' partial conversion of its Delta 2 facility and the addition of hang drying rooms at its Delta 3 facility, and \$4,693 invested the acquisition of our 85% ownership in Leli.